China must develop unified, open-source smart car OS -ex-minister

 China should learn from the United States’ curbs on Chinese technology companies and boost its independence in vehicle-related technology, Miao also said.

-The Harmony operating system of Chinese telecommunications firm Huawei Technologies Co Ltd (HWT.UL) can be used in vehicles as well as smartphones. read more
+The Harmony operating system of Chinese telecommunications firm Huawei Technologies Co Ltd can be used in vehicles as well as smartphones.

+Reporting by Yilei Sun and Tony Munroe; Editing by Jacqueline Wong and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.